fastify/fastify/docs/Reference/Reply.md

 ### .trailer(key, function)
 <a id="trailer"></a>

 Sets a response trailer.
+Trailer usually used when you want some header that require heavy resources to be sent after the `data`, for example `Server-Timing`, `Etag`.
+It can ensure the client get the response data as soon as possible.

-> Note: The header `Transfer-Encoding: chunked` will be added once you use the trailer.
-It is a hard requipment for using trailer in Node.js.
+*Note: The header `Transfer-Encoding: chunked` will be added once you use the trailer.
+It is a hard requipment for using trailer in Node.js.*

+*Note: Currently, the computation function only support synchronous function.
+That means `async-await` and `promise` is not supported.*

 ```js
 reply.trailer('server-timing', function() {